Surrealism- Introduction

 Qualification:- Royal Academy of Fine Arts of San Fernando (Spanish painter, sculptor, printmaker).

 3rd RENÉ MAGRITTE– This name also emerged during the Surrealism art movement.
-The artwork demand of René Magritte is a little bit lower than Salvador Dali.
+The artwork demand of René Magritte is a little bit lesser than Salvador Dali.

 Notable works:- The Treachery of Images & The Menaced Assassin.